datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 >
 > A) What is the default parameter for 'header' in the `read.csv()` function?
 >
-> B) What argument would you have to change to read a file that was delimeted
+> B) What argument would you have to change to read a file that was delimited
 > by semicolons (;) rather than commas?
 >
 > C) What argument would you have to change to read file in which numbers